IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >3.Any sufficiently advanced technology is indistinguishable from magic.<br>
 >As three laws were good enough for Newton, I have modestly decided to stop there”

->“The greatest tragedy in mankind's entire history may be the hijacking of morality by religion.”
+>“The greatest tragedy in mankind's entire history may be the **hijacking of morality by religion**.”

->“Science can destroy religion by ignoring it as well as by disproving its tenets.
+>“**Science can destroy religion** by ignoring it as well as by disproving its tenets.
 No one ever demonstrated, so far as I am aware, the non-existence of Zeus or Thor — but they have few followers now.”

->“The rash assertion that 'God made man in His own image' is ticking like a time bomb at the foundation of many faiths, and as the hierarchy of the universe is disclosed to us, we may have to recognize this chilling truth: if there are any gods whose chief concern is man, they cannot be very important gods.”
+>“The rash assertion that 'God made man in His own image' is **ticking like a time bomb at the foundation of many faiths**, and as the hierarchy of the universe is disclosed to us, we may have to recognize this chilling truth: **if there are any gods whose chief concern is man, they cannot be very important gods**.”

->“Religion is the most malevolent and persistent of all mind viruses.
+>“Religion is the **most malevolent and persistent of all mind viruses**.
 We should get rid of it as quick as we can.”

 >“It is not easy to see how the more extreme forms of nationalism can long survive when men have seen the Earth in its true perspective as a single small globe against the stars.”